 The OLED screen on the iPhone X is a sight to behold, especially thanks to the incorporation of HDR.
-But we feel the dimensions of the screen are the wrong aspect ratio to really enjoy movies, and we are slightly apprehensive about some of the issues OLEDs are known for.
+But we feel the dimensions of the screen are the wrong aspect ratio to really enjoy movies - which is where HDR would be of most benefit.
+We are also slightly apprehensive about some of the issues OLEDs are known for.

-The iPhone X and the iPhone 8 Plus actually has two cameras on the back.
-That’s a ƒ/1.8 aperture wide-angle and ƒ/2.4 aperture telephoto camera, which combine to create the stunning portrait shots with the blurred background that those phones can take.
-The iPhone X and Plus also have an optical zoom and can digital zoom up to 10x.
+The iPhone X and the iPhone 8 Plus have two cameras on the back.
+That's a f/1.8 aperture wide-angle and f/2.4 aperture telephoto camera that combine to create the stunning portrait shots with the blurred background that those phones can take.
+The iPhone X and Plus also have an optical zoom and offer digital zoom up to 10x.

-The iPhone 8 just has the one 12MP camera on the back with a ƒ/1.8 aperture, so it can’t take the fancy portrait shots, and it’s digital zoom goes to 5x.
+The iPhone 8 just has the one 12Mp camera on the back with a f/1.8 aperture, so it can't take the fancy portrait shots, and its digital zoom goes to 5x.

-Another dfference is the fact that the rear-facing lenses on the iPhone X both have optical image stabilisation (OIS), which should equal better low light, while only the wide-angle lense on the iPhone 8 Plus has this.
+Another difference is the fact that the rear-facing lenses on the iPhone X both have optical image stabilisation (OIS), which should equate to better low-light performance, while only the wide-angle lens on the iPhone 8 Plus has this.